-- The Cocomo and NASA data sets all use the attributes defined by Boehm [5]; e.g. analyst capability, required software reliability, memory constraints, and use of software tools. - The other data sets use a variety of attributes such as the number of data model entities, the number of basic logical transactions, and number of distinct business units serviced.
+- While our data include effort values (measured in terms of months or hours), no other feature is shared by all data sets. - The Cocomo and NASA data sets all use the features defined by Boehm [5]; e.g. analyst capability, required software reliability, memory constraints, and use of software tools. - The other data sets use a wide variety of features including, number of entities in the data model, number of basic logical transactions, query count and number of distinct business units serviced.

-This attribute divergence is a significant problem for model-based methods like STAR/NOVA since those systems can only accept data that conforms to the space of attributes supported by their model.
-For example, this study uses the five data sets listed in Figure 4.
+This attribute space divergence is a significant problem for modelbased methods like STAR/NOVA since those systems can only accept data that conforms to the space of attributes supported by their model.
+For example, this study uses the five data sets listed in Figure 3.
 STAR/NOVA can only process two of them (coc81 and nasa93).